 - 1. Migrate all of the data from the managed disk (MDisk) by performing the following steps: - a.
-If the MDisk is in managed mode or image mode and the virtual disk (VDisk) must be kept online, issue the following CLI command and then proceed to step 2 on page 284:
+If the MDisk is in managed mode or image mode and the virtual disk (VDisk) must be kept online, issue the following CLI command and then proceed to step 2: